 Last one's timing out.

 Yes, it is.
-There are efficient algorithms to find all the primes from 1 to N that are much faster than just checking if each number is prime individually.
+There are efficient algorithms to find all the primes from to that are much faster than just checking if each number is prime individually.
 One example is the Sieve of Eratosthenes.